-- provide that the pledged assets will be held in the province in which the agreement is made and may not be used as part of a securities lending program; - set out specific events of default and remedies and/or rights upon default; - provide that the "Collateral Agent" will act solely as agent for the ceding company and set out certain representations by the Collateral Agent and provisions regarding how the Collateral Agent will hold the pledged assets and related obligations; - provide that the pledged assets will secure the reinsurer's present and future obligations to the ceding company to pay the reinsurer's share of any loss or liability, or both, sustained by the ceding company for which the reinsurer is liable under the reinsurance agreement; and - provide that the reinsurer agrees to deliver to, and maintain with, the Collateral Agent as collateral under the security agreement assets having a market value at all times at least equal to a specific amount or to an amount determined by a formula.
+- provide that the pledged assets (i) will be held in Canada in a location permitted under the provincial statute pursuant to which the security agreement is made and (ii) may not be used as part of a securities lending program; - set out specific events of default and remedies and/or rights upon default; - set out certain representations by the "Collateral Agent" and provisions regarding how the Collateral Agent will hold the pledged assets and related obligations; - provide that the pledged assets will secure the reinsurer's present and future obligations to the ceding company to pay the reinsurer's share of any loss or liability, or both, sustained by the ceding company for which the reinsurer is liable under the reinsurance agreement; and - provide that the reinsurer agrees to deliver to, and maintain with, the Collateral Agent as collateral under the security agreement assets having a market value at all times at least equal to either a specific amount or an amount determined by a formula.

-In addition, OSFI expects that all contracts related to reinsurance coverage of a ceding company be subject to Canadian laws, or to the laws of another jurisdiction acceptable to OSFI, that disputes between the ceding company and the reinsurer be subject to the non-exclusive jurisdiction of a Canadian court and that any foreign or non-Canadian counterparty has taken steps necessary to ensure it may be served in Canada to commence a legal proceeding (e.g., appointing an agent for service process).
+In addition, OSFI expects that all contracts related to reinsurance coverage of a ceding company be subject to Canadian laws, or to the laws of another jurisdiction acceptable to OSFI; that disputes between the ceding company and the reinsurer be subject to the non-exclusive jurisdiction of a Canadian court; and that any foreign or non-Canadian counterparty has taken steps necessary to ensure it may be served in Canada to commence a legal proceeding (e.g., appointing an agent for service process).